BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Verdicts.md

     prelude do |_, log|
       # Using extra variables in these verdicts, to make usage clear.
       log.section('These verdicts should pass') do
-        log.section('An assertion verdict that should pass') do log.verdict_assert?(
+        log.section('An assert verdict that should pass') do log.verdict_assert?(
               verdict_id = 'assertion should pass',
               actual = true,
               message = 'True is truthy'
           )
         end
-        log.section('A refutation verdict that should pass') do log.verdict_refute?(
+        log.section('A refute verdict that should pass') do log.verdict_refute?(
               verdict_id = 'refutation should pass',
               actual = false,